 See the Blue Man Group

-Playing in Berlin throughout the month of August (except for Mondays), the Blue Man Group is a surefire ticket for anyone hoping to experience a distinctly modern performance, whilst still having a lot of fun!
+Playing in Berlin throughout August, the Blue Man Group is a surefire ticket for anyone hoping to experience a distinctly modern performance, whilst still having a lot of fun!

 Get showtimes and ticket prices here.